After a year of travel chaos, flight cancellations and lost luggage, 2022 travel hasn't been the easiest.

-Travellers with just hand luggage can avoid the baggage drop queues by checking in online and proceeding straight to security.
-Plus if your flight is cancelled, it’s much easier for the airline to transfer you straight onto another if they don’t need to find your luggage somewhere in the airport system first.
+Travellers with just hand luggage can also avoid the baggage drop queues by checking in online and heading straight to security.
+Plus if your flight is cancelled, it’s much easier for the airline to transfer you straight onto another if they don’t need to find your luggage in the airport system first.

 I recently managed a four night stay in Belfast with everything I needed - including my laptop - packed into a small rucksack.
-It left me quietly confident that I could rise to the challenge of a full week away.
+It left me quietly confident that I could rise to the challenge to pack everything I need for a full week away.

-However, to test the theory in a more scientific way, I gathered every item I took on my recent seven day trip to Croatia to see what I could and couldn’t fit in a hand luggage sized bag.
+However, to test the theory in a more scientific way, I gathered every item I took on my recent seven day trip to Croatia to see how much I could fit into a hand luggage sized bag.